 Kingsley, David and Daniel Muise.
 2017.
 "More Talk, Less Need for Monitoring."The Journal of Experimental Political Science 1-19.
 (DOI)

 Muise, Daniel and Kobbi Nissim.
 2016.
 "Differential Privacy in Descriptive Statistics: a Guidebook for Social Scientists."
 Privacy Tools for Sharing Research Data Project. (online access)

 Muise, Daniel.
-2016. ``Information Communication Technology in Myanmar under the Theory of Innovative Enterprise'' Student Southeast Asian Studies Conference.
+2016.
+"Information Communication Technology in Myanmar under the Theory of Innovative Enterprise" Student Southeast Asian Studies Conference.
 Northern Illinois University..
-2016. (online access, latest version)
+2016.

 I'm a member of the Screenomics Lab at Stanford, where we use millions of passively-collected screenshots to analyze content consumption and media behavior.
-I have three roles in this lab:
+I have three ongoing projects within this lab: